-Short Term Rental, Residential (STRR)

-An owner occupied, residential dwelling unit that is used for paid, overnight accommodations for a minimum of rights, but not to exceed 30 days.
+An owner occupied, residential dwelling unit that is used for paid, overnight accommodations for a minimum of 2 nights, but not to exceed 30 days.
 The frequency and volume of paying guests is intended to be incidental to the primary use of the property as a private residence.
 This use type does not include bed-and-breakfast.

 Caliper

 The diameter of the trunk of a tree at the height of 4.5 feet above grade.

 Car wash

 Washing and cleaning of vehicles.
 Typical uses include automatic conveyor machines and self-service car washes.

+Cellar

-Cellar see Basement.
+see Basement.

-Central sewage system

-An gave mode of the graves is furnished.
+Cemetery

+A place where human remains are interred, above or below ground, and where plots are sold for that purpose, and care of the graves is furnished.

 Central sewage system

 Any system of collection and treatment of sewage, as defined by rules and regulations of the state board of health governing the disposal of sewage, serving two or more connections, whether the system is privately or publicly owned and operated.

 Central water

 Any water supply and distribution system, whether privately or publicly owned and operated, serving two or more individual connections.